sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 #### `function approve(bytes32 _root, SphinxLeafWithProof memory _leafWithProof, bytes memory _signatures) public`

 - Must revert if the `SphinxModuleProxy` calls this function, either directly or indirectly (i.e. re-entrancy is not allowed).
+- Must revert if there is an active Merkle root in the `SphinxModuleProxy`.
 - Must revert if the input Merkle root is `bytes32(0)`.
-- Must revert if the Merkle root has ever been approved before.
+- Must revert if the input Merkle root has been used before (i.e. its `status` must be `EMPTY`).
 - Must revert if the input Merkle leaf does not yield the input Merkle root, given the input Merkle proof.
 - Must revert if the Merkle leaf's type does not equal `APPROVE`.
 - Must revert if the Merkle leaf's index does not equal `0`.